Which city is cheaper, Prague or Seoul?

 You'll find plenty of family-friendly things to do in Prague.
 The city has a fun energy that appeals to adults and kids alike.
 Make sure you check out the Astronomical Clock and tour the famous Prague Castle.
 You'll also find the best playgrounds in town around Slavonic Island.

-Seoul is a very popular place to visit for couples.
+Seoul makes for a fun place to visit for a couple.
 Couples enjoy the beautiful viewpoints, outdoor parks, and diverse restaurants.
 There are also many beautiful luxury hotels where couples can enjoy a romantic getaway.

 Backpackers and budget travelers come from all over the world to visit Prague.
 It has its share of fun hostels that often have a social vibe that can't beat.
 The city is also a fun and affordable place to explore.

-Seoul is very popular with students.
+Seoul is a great city to visit as a student.
 Many international students head to Seoul National University, which has an excellent academic reputation.
 The city is also fun and energetic, so everyone will be entertained.

-Both Seoul and Prague offer public transit options.
+Both Seoul and Prague offer first-rate public transit options.

 Seoul has an effecient and thorough public transportation system which can take you anywhere in the city.
 The modern and clean transportation system includes both a subway and buses.